VladimirK2/jbc-language/jBC_Programmers_Reference_Guide.markdown

 |32768  |    Physical I/O error or unknown error|

-If WAIT clause is specified and the record stated in Variable1 is already locked, READU waits ‘timeout’ milliseconds before executing LOCKED statement.
+If WAIT clause is specified and the record stated in Variable1 is already locked, READU waits 'timeout' milliseconds before executing LOCKED statement.
 If LOCKED clause is not specified WAIT clause does not effect to the READU behaviour.
 Without LOCKED clause READU is blocked until the lock is released regardless to the WAIT clause